devashishsharma2302/squealy/README.md

 - Group the reports you want to send in the email
 - Write a [cron expression](http://docwiki.embarcadero.com/Connect/en/Writing_a_CRON_Expression) to schedule the email

 Not just that.
-For whitelabling, you can even customize the look and feel of the email message by providing the HTML for it
+For white labling, you can even customize the look and feel of the email message by providing the HTML for it

 ## Key Features